ProtistologyNordics/ProtistologyNordicsWebsite/content/post/pin-2024-uppsala/index.md

 **2 May 2024**
 *Workshop for Early Career Researchers, and Pub night*
 A workshop for Masters students, PhD students, and postdocs!
+All researchers are welcome to join after the student introductions (i.e. at 10:30 am)!

 <details open>
   <summary>Preliminary schedule</i></summary>